isabella232/experience-manager-dispatcher.es-ES/help/using/dispatcher-configuration.md

 **Apache Rotated/Named Logs**

-Si utiliza un **servidor** web Apache, puede utilizar la funcionalidad estándar para registros rotados y/o registrados.
+If using an **Apache** web server you can use the standard functionality for rotated and/or piped logs.
 Por ejemplo, utilizando registros acoplados:

 `DispatcherLog "| /usr/apache/bin/rotatelogs logs/dispatcher.log%Y%m%d 604800"`